When asked, what advice would I give to my 20-year old self, I’d say

 About people, about building businesses, about fundraising, about investing.

 More than anything else, about my own self.
 Who am I?
 What am I good at?
-What do I suck at?
+What should I do and should not do?

 I became a student of consumer behavior.
 A student of how people think, why they behave the way they do and what drives people to work their best (or not).